Lost-Outpost/Telsera/GAMEPLAY.md

 # Gameplay Guide

-> :ledger: **IMPORTANT NOTE: This gameplay guide reflects the Redoran 1.0.x version.
-Guides for previous versions may be found by clicking the History button in the upper left corner of this page.**

 ## Overview

 On your journey through the Redoran version of Skyrim, you will find a performance-friendly yet visually stunning environment, with thoughtfully curated, integrated, and balanced additions.
 As you explore this expanded yet familiar Skyrim world, you will discover plenty of high-quality and fun experiences.